 A lot of content is needed, but there's no need to panic.
 Remember to refine, repurpose, retarget and reshare.

-Marketing automation is wrongly associated with an uncontrollable flood of messages.
+Marketing automation software is wrongly associated with an uncontrollable flood of messages.
 A chock-full inbox and robotic messages about random things come to mind.
 However, that is quite the opposite of what marketing automation actually aims to do.

-The goal of marketing automation is not to force-feed customers things they don't want.
+The goal of marketing automation platforms is not to force-feed customers things they don't want.
 Instead, the goal is to get to the bottom of what the customer really needs, suggest things they might need and, above all, rush in when they show interest.

 Instead of talking face to face and asking questions, customer data is gathered using marketing technology, automatically and combining different channels.